MihaiOpenGL/My-FFT-Ocean-Scattering-Sky/README.md

-This is a demo project which basically presents an outdoor scene created in OpenGL 3.3 for Windows OS.
+This is a demo project which basically presents an outdoor scene created in OpenGL 3.3 for Windows, Linux & MacOSX.
+For the used GL extensions check: GLUsedExtensionList.txt or just run the app and check the logs.

 The scene consists of:
 * Cloudy Sky
 * Ocean